mkingmking/advanced_hate_speech_detector/README.md

 # Advanced Hate Speech Detector

-This repository contains a small demonstration project for training and serving a hate speech classification model using the [BERTweet](https://github.com/VinAIResearch/BERTweet) architecture.
+This repository contains a project for training and serving a hate speech classification model using the [BERTweet](https://github.com/VinAIResearch/BERTweet) architecture.
 The code includes utilities for ingesting and cleaning tweet data, tokenising text, training a transformer model and deploying a simple Flask web interface for predictions.

 ## Features